rmrk-team/EquippableEIP/README.md

 3. **Why is a method to get all of the equipped parts not included?**

 Getting all parts might not be an operation necessary for all implementers.
 Additionally, it can be added either as an extension, doable with hooks, or can be emulated using an indexer.

+4. **Should Catalog be limited to support one NFT collection at a time or be able to support any nunmber of collections?**

+As the Catalog is designed in a way that is agnostic to the use case using it, it makes sense to us to support as wide reusability as possible.
+It could be limited to a single collection, but we feel that limiting it in the proposal would reduce the quality of the proposal.
+Having one Catalog supporting multiple collections allows for optimized operation and reduced gas prices when deploying it and setting fixed as well as slot parts.

+### Fixed parts

+Fixed parts are defined and contained in the Catalog.
+They have their own metadata and are not meant to change through the lifecycle of the NFT.
+They can be replaced by equipping another fixed part, but their content is not meant to be changed.

+The benefit of fixed parts is that they represent equippable parts that can be equipped by any number of tokens in any number of collections and only need to be defined once.

+### Slot parts

+Slot parts are defined and contained in the Catalog.
+They don't have their own metadata, but rather support equipping of selected NFT collections into them.
+This allows for an equippable modifialbe content of the base NFT controlled by its owner.
+As they can be equipped into any number of tokens of any number of collections, they allow for reliable composing of the final tokens by vetting which NFTs can be equipped by a given slot once and then reused any number of times.

 ## Backwards Compatibility